 Dr. John McLaughlin

-John McLaughlin, PhD, is Chief Science Officer and Senior Scientist at Public Health Ontario; Professor of Epidemiology at the Dalla Lana School of Public Health, University of Toronto; and National Director of the Canadian Partnership for Tomorrow Project (CPTP).
+John McLaughlin, PhD, is a Professor of Epidemiology at the Dalla Lana School of Public Health, University of Toronto; and Executive Director of the Canadian Partnership for Tomorrow’s Health (CanPath).
 He served as Founding Director of the Ontario Health Study from 2007 to 2010, after many years of working with teams from across Ontario and Canada to develop plans and obtain funding for the Ontario and pan-Canadian programs.
 Dr. McLaughlin directed the launch and conduct of the Ontario pilot phase, which demonstrated and evaluated the principles, methods, logistics and feasibility of the large, province-wide, health research platform that integrates personal, environmental, community and biological measures.
 During that time, the operations and scientific teams were based at Cancer Care Ontario, interdisciplinary support was provided by scientists from across Ontario, and the team worked with colleagues across Canada and internationally to harmonize OHS with other major initiatives.